What is Racketeering?

 Protection Racket

-For example, a representative from an organized crime gang or family informs a store owner that a fee of a certain amount of dollars will be required every month to serve as protection money.
+For example, a representative from an organized crime gang or family informs a store owner that a certain amount of dollars will be required every month to serve as protection money.
 However, the “protection” comes from the racket itself, not causing damage to the store or its employees.
 This practice is often seen in movies about the mafia and the mob.

 Numbers Racket